HangYin0101/Tools-Project/README.md

 Nowadays, the Greedy snakes becomes a common name of video games that players control a line which grows in length.
 The Greedy snake could be installed in most phones, with variations in versions.

-## How to play?

-To start playing the game, press any key to begin.
-The goal is to eat as many apples as you can without being "killed".
-The final score of each game is equivalent to how many apples, which are the red objects on the screen, your snake had eaten before it dies.

-While playing the game, player controls a long, thin string, we call it snake.
-The snake keeps moving, with changing in directions to pick up the "apples".

-Moving direction is controlled by the "up", "down", "left", and "right" keys on the keyboard.

-When pressing the "space" key, it accelerates the snake to make the game more exciting.

-Each time the snake successfully picked up an "apple", it will grow longer by one unit.

-At the same time, player needs to be careful not to touch the walls or its own body.

-Again, press any key to restart the game, the scores do not accumulate each time each time your snake dies.

 ## Instructions

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.